hyndex/node-ocpi/README.md

 ## Contributing

-We welcome contributions to `node-ocpi`.
-To contribute:
+Contributions are welcome:

 1. Fork the repository.
-2. Create a new branch for your feature.
+2. Create a new feature branch.
-3. Implement your feature or bug fix.
+3. Develop your feature or fix.
-4. Write or adapt tests as needed.
+4. Write or adapt tests.
 5. Update the documentation.
 6. Commit and push your changes.
 7. Submit a pull request.

 ## License

-`node-ocpi` is available under the MIT License.
-See the [LICENSE](LICENSE.md) file for more details.
+`node-ocpi` is released under the MIT License.
+See [LICENSE](LICENSE.md) for details.